Wrongful Death Attorney in Orange County CA | Kubota & Craig

 Every year, with the guidance of wrongful death and personal injury lawyers, thousands of Americans file wrongful death lawsuits in civil court.
 Since they’re not criminal proceedings (even though criminal charges may be occurring simultaneously in certain cases), the goal of these actions is to secure monetary awards for the deceased’s heirs.

 Wrongful death statutes are state laws.
 As such, the laws regarding a wrongful death claim may vary from jurisdiction to jurisdiction.
 However, the broad strokes are similar in that:

 - Wrongful death claimants must be family members who depended on the departed’s livelihood — i.e., spouses, children, and other familial dependents.
 Sixth cousins who’ve met the victim once at a BBQ need not file.

-- The wrongful death statute of limitations — aka the amount of time you have to file an action from the date of incident — is between two and six years.
+- The wrongful death statute of limitations — aka the time limit or time frame for filing an action from the date of incident (or date of death) — is between two and six years.
 Under California law, it’s a two-year statute of limitations.

 - Claimants can sue a person, organization, business, hospital, or even government that proximately caused the death of their relative.